 WHO IS SOFíA?

 Hollingsworth’s work has been featured by National Geographic and the United Nations.
-She is a Fulbright Scholar with a background in Environmental Science and Health Security from NYU, Harvard Kennedy School, and the University of Sydney.
+She is a Fulbright Scholar with a background in Environmental Science and Health Security from New York University, Harvard Kennedy School, and the University of Sydney.

-Sophie is a Fellow of The Explorers Club, Post-Graduate Fellow of the Royal Geographical Society and the first New Explorer Awardee.
-When not exploring Sophie lives in Sydney, Australia.
+She is a Fellow of The Explorers Club, Post-Graduate Fellow of the Royal Geographical Society and the first New Explorer Awardee.
+When not exploring Sophie consults for corporations on sustainability and lives in Sydney, Australia.

 WHY THE SOFíA LOG?